turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 * Sad Paths to consider:
-1. Merchant already has 5 active coupons
+1. This Merchant already has 5 active coupons
 2. Coupon code entered is NOT unique
 ```